tani/docs/profile.md

 - Teaching assistant for "Formal Language and automata" (April.
 2019 - June.
 2019)
 - Teaching assistant for "Mathematics for Information Scientist" (June 2019 - August 2019)
 - Teaching assistant for "Formal Language and automata" (April.
 2020 - June.
 2020)
+- Teaching assistant for "Mathematics for Information Scientist" (June 2020 - August 2020)

 ## Research Experience